Coppernic/developer.coppernic.fr/docs/core/mapping.md

 For instance, to get the actual mapping value on C-five, you need to have at least the OS version v20180709.

-This API is fully implemented on :
+This API is fully implemented on:

   - C-five OS v20180928
   - C-One² OS v20180907

 All other OS and C-One are also supported but it may have some limitation.
-Please test API you need and contact Coppernic's [support](https://support.coppernic.fr/index.php) if you need help.
+Please test API you need and contact [Coppernic Support](support@coppernic.fr) if you need help.

 ### Get a `Mapper` object

-First things to do is getting a `Mapper` object.
+First thing to do is getting a `Mapper` object.
 A connection to a service is needed so getting a reference is done in an asynchronous manner.
-RxJava is here to help :
+RxJava is here to help:

 ```java
 Mapper.Factory.getKeyMapperSingle(context)